bufbuild/rules_buf/gazelle/buf/README.md

 - Setup `rules_buf` to the instructions on the [readme](/README.md)
 - Setup `gazelle` as detailed [here](https://github.com/bazelbuild/bazel-gazelle#setup)

-Add the following code snippet at the end of the `WORKSPACE` file
+Add the following code snippet at the end of the `WORKSPACE` file:
 ```starlark
 load("@rules_buf//gazelle/buf:repositories.bzl", "gazelle_buf_dependencies")

 gazelle_buf_dependencies()
 ```

-Then in the root `BUILD` file, add the following targets
+Then in the root `BUILD` file, add the following targets:
 ```starlark
 load("@bazel_gazelle//:def.bzl", "DEFAULT_LANGUAGES", "gazelle", "gazelle_binary")